codescan-io/codescan-scanner-action/README.md

 ## SARIF file output

-Be default the Action will generate SARIF report file.
+By default the Action will generate SARIF report file on client side.
-You can disable this feature via `generateSarifFile` input parameter.
+You can disable this feature via `generateReportFile` input parameter.

+SARIF report file can also generated on server side.
+This feature can be enabled via `generateSarifFile` input parameter.

 As a next Workflow step you have to upload SARIF file: